johanbrandhorst/grpcweb-example/client/README.md

 The `html` folder contains the static sources used, and during generation it also contains the GopherJS generated javascript.
-They are removed after generation is complete as they're just an intermediary to the final, compiled, `go-bindata` go package.
+They are removed after generation is complete as they're just an intermediary to the final, compiled, `vfsgen` go package.
 The favicon included is borrowed from the [grpc.github.io](https://github.com/grpc/grpc.github.io/) repo, and subject to the LICENSE therein.